 Like any piece of software, Xubuntu needs people to track bugs and do continuous tests on the development versions.
-Working with the Xubuntu quality assurance has four aspects:
+Working with the Xubuntu quality assurance has three main aspects:

 In the most situations, it is easiest to file a bug by opening a new Terminal and type